|

 seen as reflecting British reality.
 According to Gildas (500s CE) the Celts were

-identified with the Ancient Israelites.
-We saw that there is some evidence
+identifiable with the Ancient Israelites.
+We saw that there is evidence

 that after they became Christians the Celts of Britain in some areas continued